-3This is to be distinguished from the direct sum of two spaces, 1 Hilbert space is a myth Before saying more about quantum information theory, I want to introduce the kinds of applications to quantum many-body physics I have in mind, and why such ideas are badly needed.
+1 Hilbert space is a myth

+Before saying more about quantum information theory, I want to introduce the kinds of applications to quantum many-body physics I have in mind, and why such ideas are badly needed.
 After this motivational chapter the discussion will become again elementary, in the sense of starting from nothing, so bear with me.

 In this course we are going to talk about extensive quantum systems.
 A quantum system can be specified by its Hilbert space and its Hamiltonian.
 By the adjective extensive I mean that the Hilbert space is defined by associating finite-dimensional Hilbert spaces \mathcal{H}x to chunks of space, labelled by some coordinates x.
+Let's assume that the full Hilbert space is a tensor product of these local Hilbert spaces.
 Then couple them by a local Hamiltonian, $H = \sum_x H_x$, where H_x acts only on the patch at x and not-too-distant patches (and as the identity operator on the other tensor factors in \mathcal{H}).